 Following the advice our publisher, Christopher Elliott, offers in his important article about fixing your own problem, Sanderson began working his way through the PayPal executive chain.
 Using the PayPal company contacts that our research department has listed on our site, he methodically contacted each person with his disturbing tale.

 Eventually, Sanderson reached the CEO.
 At each level, he received a negative response to his request for the return of his $650.
 In fact, he didn’t find any sympathy, anywhere in the company.
 PayPal representatives explained that the “victim” of this scam was the PayPal user who reported this as an unauthorized transaction.

 Why won’t Paypal protect me from this scam?

 “PayPal is effectively penalizing me because this PayPal user did not do an adequate job of protecting their online account,” Sanderson complained.
 “And PayPal, eBay and their financial institution did not do an adequate job of noticing suspicious account activity and preventing the scam from occurring in the first place.”

 Things went further south when PayPal also assessed various penalty fees on Sanderson’s account.
 When he refused to pay those fees, Paypal sent his account to collections.
 And soon a collections company was sending demand letters to Sanderson to pay the $68 penalty.

 Now Sanderson realized his credit rating was in jeopardy.
 That simple iPad transaction had spiraled into a financial headache with repercussions he never saw coming.

 Can the Elliott Advocacy team help unravel this scam?

-Sanderson’s next hope was with the Elliott Advocacy team.
-He hoped that we could convince PayPal that he was a victim of a scam perpetrated from their platform.
+Sanderson’s next plan of action was to contact the Elliott Advocacy team.
+Having read some of our PayPal success stories, he hoped that we could convince the company that he was a victim of a scam perpetrated from their platform.